Commonwealth Consolidated Acts(1) The Minister must not issue an Australian passport to a child unless:

 (i) the child urgently needs to travel internationally because of a family crisis; and

-(ii) if there is a person who has parental responsibility for the child and whose consent to the child travelling internationally has not been given--it is not possible to contact that person within a reasonable period; or
+(ii) if there is a person who has parental responsibility for the child and who has not consented to the child having an Australian travel document--it is not possible to contact that person within a reasonable period; or

-(d) in the case of a child who is outside Australia--the child departed Australia less than 12 months before the application for the passport was made and the Minister considers that a passport should be issued to enable the child's return to Australia.
+(d) in the case of a child who is outside Australia--the child departed Australia less than 12 months before the application for the Australian travel document was made and the Minister considers that an Australian travel document should be issued to enable the child's return to Australia.

-(3) If the Minister refuses to issue a passport to a child, the Minister may declare that he or she is refusing to exercise the discretion under subsection (2) because the matter should be dealt with by a court.
+(3) If the Minister refuses to issue an Australian travel document to a child, the Minister may declare that he or she is refusing to exercise the discretion under subsection (2) because the matter should be dealt with by a court.

 (5) For the purposes of this section, a person has parental responsibility for a child if, and only if: